liuchengxu/space-vim/README.md

 [space-vim](https://github.com/liuchengxu/space-vim) is a vim distribution inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), especially in key bindings.
+I use both spacemacs and vim everyday and hope they maintain consistency in operation as far as possible.
 Hence it is fruitful to those who use spacemacs and vim at the same time as well as vim beginer.

 And it also has learned a great deal from other first-class vim configurations, such as [spf13-vim](https://github.com/spf13/spf13-vim).